-The model tab contains model info with the model description, the date the model was last updated and the date when the displayed state of the model was generated.
+This tab contains information and statistics about the model and the statements it is built from.
+At the top of the tab a user can find model description, the date when it was last updated and the date when the displayed state of the model was generated.
 By default the latest available state of the model is displayed but the user has an option to explore earlier states by clicking on an earlier time point on any of the time plots across the tabs (for more details see: Load Previous State of Model).
 Links to the NDEx website where a network view of the model can be examined and to the Twitter account if available are provided.
+There are also two buttons in the top right corner of the first table: - "Subscribe" (might need to log in to see) that lets users subscribe to receive email notifications when the model has any updates. - "Chat" that opens up a dialogue window where users can chat with the model in natural language.
+Read more about this here: Chat with the model

 It is possible to download the models in various formats and the corresponding buttons are placed next.

 The page also displays properties of the current state of the model, namely, the distribution of statement types, the top 10 agents in the model, the distribution of knowledge sources (reading systems and databases) of model statements and the statements with the most support from various knowledge bases.
-The table with most supported statements also has a button "All statements" clicking on which a user can be redirected to a page showing all statements in the model: EMMAA All Statements Page.
+The table with most supported statements also has a button "All statements" clicking on which a user can be redirected to a page showing all statements in the model:

+EMMAA All Statements Page.
+It is also possible to get redirected to all statements page by clicking on any statement type in "Statement Types Distribution" plot (the statements will be filtered to this type in this case).
 Further, the page shows how the number of statements in the model has evolved over time, and which statements were added to the model during the most recent update.

-2.1.3 Tests Tab
+2.1.3 Model Analysis/Testing Tab

-At the top of the tests tab, a drop down menu displays which test corpus was used for the currently displayed test results.
+The model analysis/testing tab contains information about the results of using the model on a selected "test" corpus.
+Test corpora consist of Statements representing observations.
+These can either be considered properties that the model is expected to satisfy (model validation or testing) or unexplained data that model analysis is used to explain (model analysis).
+At the top of the model analysis/testing tab, a drop down menu displays which test corpus was used for the currently displayed test results.
 Clicking on the drop down menu will display all available test corpora for the current model.
 Clicking "Load Test Results" will load the test results for the selected test corpus.

-The tests tab contains two related plots: one showing the evolution over time of the percentage of applicable tests that passed, and another showing the absolute number of tests that were applied to the model and the number of tests that passed in each of supported model types.
+The analysis/testing tab contains two related plots: one showing the evolution over time of the percentage of applicable tests that passed, and another showing the absolute number of tests that were applied to the model and the number of tests that passed in each of supported model types.
 For the first few months of the project, the tests were only run on a PySB model assembled from EMMAA model statements.
 Later three additional model types were added, namely, PyBEL graph, signed directed graph and unsigned directed graph.